Maduike-7/Othello00/README.md

 This is part of my game clone series, where I take a video game and recreate it in Unity, challenging myself to write all the code and create all the graphical assets (except fonts) from scratch.

-This is a clone of the popular board game Othello.
+This is a clone of the popular board game Othello (a.k.a [Reversi](https://en.wikipedia.org/wiki/Reversi)).

 ---